Level 1 – Grades 1 & 2

 Relate and Equate

-In this course students explore equations and inequalities to investigate how mathematics can describe comparisons.
+In this course, students explore basic equations and inequalities to investigate how mathematics can describe comparisons.
 Using ratios, proportions, variables, and arithmetic operations, students will use mathematics to compare quantities and qualities.

 Level 1 Science